Congress makes lynching a federal crime, 65 years after Till

 The bill, introduced by Illinois Rep. Bobby Rush and named after Till, comes 120 years after Congress first considered anti-lynching legislation.

-The House approved the measure on Wednesday, sending it to the White House.
+The House approved the measure, 410-4, on Wednesday.
+The Senate unanimously passed virtually identical legislation last year.

-President Donald Trump is expected to sign the bill, which the Senate unanimously passed last year.
+President Donald Trump is expected to sign the bill once it reaches his desk.

-Rush, whose Chicago district includes Till’s former home, said the bill will belatedly achieve justice for Till and 4,000 other lynching victims, most of them African Americans.
+Rush, whose Chicago district includes Till’s former home, said the bill belatedly achieves justice for Till and 4,000 other lynching victims, most African Americans.

 Copyright 2020 Associated Press.
 All rights reserved.